kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 Yes.

 - API type(s): `Node`
 - Estimated increase in size: ~200-500 bytes per Node object.
-This is due to the addition of the `resize.node.kubernetes.io/initial-capacity` annotation, which stores a JSON representation of the node's baseline hardware capacity to assist the Cluster Autoscaler.
+This is due to the addition of the `Node.Spec.ConfiguredCapacity` field, the `CapacityConfigured` Status Condition, and the initial-capacity annotation for the Autoscaler.
 - Estimated amount of new objects: 0 (No new objects are created; only the existing Node object is annotated).

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?